 Subsurface provided design phase budgeting to the general contractor several times prior to the final bid phase.
 Subsurface had provided budgets assuming soldier piles with wood lagging and tie-back anchors.
 However, in an effort to reduce cost and construction time for the project, Subsurface proposed value engineered systems for the temporary shoring while providing the specified secant pile wall system required by the contract documents.

 For the temporary shoring, Subsurface installed a hybrid system of pipe piles with wood lagging and a shotcrete soil nail wall along the north perimeter of the site where several utility lines were present.
 The hybrid system allowed us to cantilever the upper 5 to 8 feet of the excavation which allowed the drilled nails to start 8 to 10 feet below existing grade (below the utility elevations).
 Along the east and south perimeters, sloping was utilized to lower the top of shoring below utility elevations where a driven soil nail wall system was utilized.

-A design build permanent secant pile wall was called out on the structural drawings to support an existing museum and to reduce lateral earth pressure on the new foundation wall of the parking garage.
+We included a design build permanent secant pile wall on the structural drawings to support an existing museum and to reduce lateral earth pressure on the new foundation wall of the parking garage.
 Movement tolerances of the existing museum were limited to 1/2” vertical settlement, and ¼” horizontal movement during excavation and secant pile wall construction.